nickcharron/3d_map_builder/README.md

 ```

 This script clones libbeam and runs the libbeam install script with specific params (this only builds required libbeam modules).
 It then builds libbeam and 3d_map_builder.
 The libbeam install script install all libbeam dependencies.
 If you have any issues, we recommend you go through the install scripts and enter the commands manually.

+IMPORTANT NOTE: octomap is a recent addition which is not integrated into the install scripts/docker.
+Please install using their instructions, or clone both the map builder and octomap in the same catkin workspace

 ### Docker